Eric Decker Discusses Seed Oils with Media

 — The Associated Press

-In a related CNN article, Decker addresses claims that beef tallow is healthier than seed oils:
+Building upon the argument above, Decker addresses claims that beef tallow is healthier than seed oils in a CNN article:

 "Beef tallow can also oxidize and degrade since it has a low amount of unsaturated fat, Decker said, but it takes much longer.
 Beef tallow also retains more nutrients than seed oils do, though both have some degree of essential fatty acids, experts said."